See also the

 The only attribute required to create an address is the

 customerId.
 Addresses stored in the Vault need to be associated to a customer.
-You cannot specify Address ID.
+You can't specify Address ID.
 It is always generated by the gateway as two alphanumeric characters.
 Address IDs are unique to the customer, so multiple customers can have the same address ID.

 $result = Braintree_Address::create([ 'customerId' => '131866', 'firstName' => 'Jenna', 'lastName' => 'Smith', 'company' => 'Braintree', 'streetAddress' => '1 E Main St', 'extendedAddress' => 'Suite 403', 'locality' => 'Chicago', 'region' => 'Illinois', 'postalCode' => '60622', 'countryCodeAlpha2' => 'US' ]);

-If the customer cannot be found, you'll receive a
+If the customer can't be found, you'll receive a

 The country name specified in an address.
 We only accept specific country names.

 A string value representing an existing customer in your Vault that you want to create an address for.